January 7, 2025

 Solutions:

-4. Suspicious Products
+4. Suspicious products

 The Play Store will reject your mobile app outright if it poses any threat to the user’s data security or privacy.
 Google will detect and reject your app if it contains malware, a Trojan horse, or any other flaw or virus that is mentioned in the description or within the app.